As of October 31, 2017

 Anyone who sees work as an end in itself and a life's work will usually increase their property.
 Therefore Puritanism demands responsibility for one's possessions, which one should keep undiminished for God's glory and increase through restless work.
 (8, p.
 193).

-If one follows Max Weber (8) then Calvinism and its ethics of ascetic Protestantism have had a decisive influence on economic development and promoted the breakthrough of capitalism: In England, Holland, Switzerland and the USA; in Germany especially in the states ruled by the reformed Hohenzollerns since 1613 (10).
-Capitalism has existed in many forms since ancient times, but it has been left to modern times to elevate it to a global principle.
-(See.
-"Economic crisis and world conspiracy", under "Economy and social affairs").
+If one follows Max Weber (8), then Calvinism and its ethic of ascetic Protestantism had a decisive influence on economic development and promoted the breakthrough of capitalism: In England, Holland, Switzerland, and the United States; in Germany, especially in the states ruled by the reformed Hohenzollerns since 1613 (10).
+Capitalism has existed in many forms since antiquity (cf. "Carthage, the First Capitalist State?"), but it was left to modern times to elevate it to a global principle.
+(Cf. "Economic crisis and world conspiracy", under "Economy and social affairs").

 In the meantime, the Chinese have internalized the work ethic that was once called “Protestant” and feel that they are the hardest-working people.
 In October 2011, a European delegation had to be admonished by Jin Liqun, the chairman of the board of the state-owned China Investment Corporation:

 “The roots of the evil are the overburdened welfare state that was established in Europe after the Second World War and the labor market regulations that encourage laziness and indolence.
 People should work a little harder, longer, and be more innovative.
 We Chinese work like crazy. " (2).